PeaceFounder/PeaceVote.jl/outreach/peacevote.md

 ```
 parsedledger = parse(braidchain.ledger)
 ```
 - Validation of immutability.
-Move through each element in parsedledger and validate that hashes specified in the braid correspond to hashes of the local ledger:
+Move through each element in parsedledger and validate that hashes specified in the braid correspond to hashes of the local ledger and return integer `m` up to which hashes in the braids do agree with hashing of the local ledger:
 ```
 m = validateimutability(parsedledger,deme.notary.hash)
 ```
-returns integer `m` up to which hashes in the braids do agree with hashing of the local ledger.
 - Attestation.
 At this stage, the certificates and contracts are cryptographically verified producing `Vector{Union{Intent,Consensus}}`. `Intent` and `Consensus` contain the documents and IDs of who issued the signatures.
 The operation for this procedure can be performed as follows:
 ```
 verifiedledger = attest(parsedledger,deme.notary)
 ```

 - The last step is to validate the ledger for its integrity.
 The result of validation is an index until which the ledger is considered valid.
 The validation procedure can be described as followsInitialisationon.
-Create an empty set for current pseudonyms, mutable set of parameters - current authorities who can issue member certificates, a current hash of the ledger.
-- Loop.
-Move through each element in a verified ledger
+Create an empty set for current pseudonyms, mutable set of parameters - current authorities who can issue member certificates, a current hash of the ledger and iterate through each element in a verified ledger.
-- If the element is `Intent{Config}`.
+  + If the element is `Intent{Config}`.
 Validate that it comes from the guardian and if so, update the mutable set of parameters with approved authorities who can issue a new member certificate.
 Else break.
-- If the element is `Intent{ID}` and is signed by current authorities, add the pseudonym to the current pseudonyms.
+  + If the element is `Intent{ID}` and is signed by current authorities, add the pseudonym to the current pseudonyms.
 Else break.
-- If the element is `Consensus{Braid}` and is signed by N current pseudonyms where N is a number of new pseudonyms, then swap pseudonyms form the current pseudonym set as specified by the braid.
+  + If the element is `Consensus{Braid}` and is signed by N current pseudonyms where N is a number of new pseudonyms, then swap pseudonyms form the current pseudonym set as specified by the braid.
 Else break.
 ```
 n = validateintegrity(verifiedledger,deme.demespec.guardian)
 ```